Lymphoedema Treatment Melbourne

 Giovanni's Qualifications

-Giovanni’s experience with lymphatic drainage started back in November 2021, when he completed a certificate in Applied MLD, which is a Vodder Academy certification, where he learned to work with patients presenting with an intact lymphatic system.
+My experience with Manual Lymphatic Drainage (MLD) started back in November 2021, when I completed a certificate in Applied MLD, which is a Vodder Academy certification, where I learned to work with patients presenting with an intact lymphatic system.

-In October 2024, after completing the BCHs in Clinical Myotherapy, he undertook Certificate IV with the Vodder Academy for Lymphoedema and Lipoedema Management.
-During this course, Giovanni learned how to work with patients with a damaged lymphatic system, providing MLD and CDT therapy.
+In October 2024, after completing the BCHs in Clinical Myotherapy, I undertook Certificate III with the Vodder Academy for Lymphoedema and Lipoedema Management.
+During this course, I learned how to work with patients with a damaged lymphatic system, providing MLD and CDT therapy.

 Professional Affiliations

-Since completing his Lymphoedema certification, Giovanni joined the ALA (Australian Lymphology Association) and BCNA (Breast Cancer Network Australia).
-You can find Giovanni’s contact details for Lymphoedema services on both platforms.
+Since completing my Lymphoedema certification, I joined the ALA (Australian Lymphology Association) and BCNA (Breast Cancer Network Australia).
+You can find my contact details for Lymphoedema services on both platforms.

 Common Symptoms of Lymphoedema